-Steam-Ship Owners' Mutual Insurance Association Ltd v The French State M/T "Prestige" (Nos.
-3 and 4) [2021] EWCA Civ 1589) and leave to appeal to the Supreme Court refused: [2022] 10 WLUK 654.
+18 LR Avionics Technologies Ltd v Nigeria [2016] EWHC 1761 (Comm) (applying Svenska Petroleum Exploration AB v Lithuania (No.2) [2006] EWCA Civ 1529).
+This was endorsed by Butcher J. in London Steam-Ship Owners' Mutual Insurance Association Ltd v The Kingdom of Spain (The Prestige (No.4)) [2020] EWHC 1920 (Comm).
+This finding was appealed but the decision on arbitration was upheld: London Steam-Ship Owners' Mutual Insurance Association Ltd v Spain London Steam-Ship Owners' Mutual Insurance Association Ltd v The French State M/T 'Prestige' (Nos.
+3 and 4) [2021] EWCA Civ 1589 and leave to appeal to the Supreme Court refused: [2022] 10 WLUK 654.
 In the earlier, related, case of London Steam Ship Owners Mutual Insurance Association Ltd v Spain [2015] EWCA Civ 333 it was held that claiming under an insurance policy as a third party amounted to agreeing to the original arbitration provisions and resulted in a loss of state immunity.
-In that case, the court also found that the defendants' pursuit of a claim in the Spanish proceedings amounted to an adoption of the arbitration agreement under section 9(1) even though there was no written arbitration agreement.
+In that case, the court also found that the defendants' pursuit of a claim in the Spanish proceedings amounted to an adoption of the arbitration agreement under s 9(1)even though there was no written arbitration agreement.